Baclofen and Alcohol: What You Need to Know

 baclofen and alcohol

-• In a two-year study of 100 patients, long-term baclofen treatment caused an effortless decrease of alcohol withdrawal and post-acute withdrawal symptoms (source)
+• In a two-year study of 100 patients, long-term baclofen treatment caused an effortless decrease of withdrawal and post-acute withdrawal symptoms (source)

-• In a 12-week study of 56 alcoholic patients receiving either high dose baclofen or a placebo, 68% of those given baclofen remained abstinent, compared to 23% on the placebo (source)
+• In a 12-week study of 56 alcoholic patients receiving either high-dose baclofen or a placebo, 68% of those given baclofen remained abstinent, compared to 23% on the placebo (source)

 Interestingly, baclofen seems to work best for individuals with the worst cases of alcoholism.

 “Data from alcohol self-administration studies suggest that treatment with non-sedative doses of baclofen effectively reduced—beside alcohol consumption—the reinforcing and motivational properties of alcohol.
 Since operant procedures of alcohol self-administration in rodents possess predictive validity for human craving for alcohol (see Markou et al., 1993), these data bear translational relevance.
-In terms of translation “from lab bench to bedside,” it may be worth noting that baclofen resulted to be more potent and effective in those rats (either selectively bred or made physically dependent on alcohol) seeking and taking larger amounts of alcohol (Walker and Koob, 2007; Maccioni et al., 2012).”
+In terms of translation “from lab bench to bedside,” it may be worth noting that this medication resulted to be more potent and effective in those rats (either selectively bred or made physically dependent on alcohol) seeking and taking larger amounts of alcohol (Walker and Koob, 2007; Maccioni et al., 2012).”

 Further Considerations

-Here are some other things to consider before using baclofen for alcohol withdrawal or alcohol cravings:
+Here are some other things to consider:

 • Regardless of how you quit drinking, it helps to renew your sense of purpose in life.